13224023/IoTBay/Readme.txt

    6.3 The system displays the information of "Your account has been logged out."
    6.4 Click the button of "Back to homepage and The page jump back to the homepage.

+Create database guidance

+1 Create database called ISD with root for both account and password

+2 In database table folder, right click and choose restructure for importing all database.grab file into table folder

+3 For instance addition, right click each table, choose execute command, and then copy and paste instance instruction from each database text file